AgileVentures/AutoGraderExamples/README.md

 **Usual platform:** linux or mac, ruby 1.9.3, git

-#### **Install:**
+### **Install:**
 - Fork on github, clone it, and cd there.
+- `git checkout develop` or consider it for the latest.
 - `bundle install`
 - `cucumber install`

-#### **Git-immersion Note:** For deployment, and feature tests using Octokit.client calls to pass, you must do this!
+#### **Git-immersion Note:** For deployment, and feature tests using Octokit.client over 60/hr, you must do this!
 - The OAuth ENV var `GIT_IMMERSION_TOKEN` used in mvp_spec.rb allows 5000/hr rate limit, whereas anonymous Octokit calls allow 60/hr.
+If not set, it will try to use anonymous connect.
+#### To gain access to a higher rate limit:
 - Generate the token on GitHub > Settings > Applications Personal API  Token with **Zero Scopes**.
 Uncheck all boxes to allow only read access of public data.
-- For production deployment and Your local, it is set by admin (you?), eg in /etc/environment and `source` it.
+- For production deployment and Your local, it is set by admin (you?), eg in /etc/environment and start a new shell.
-- For travis CI to work, it must be encrypted and added to .travis.yml under env:global:secure
+- For travis CI, it has been encrypted and added to .travis.yml under env:global:secure
 - It is encrypted with `gem install travis && travis encrypt GIT_IMMERSION_TOKEN=<your personal token>`
-- **Note** that pull requests from forks to AgileVentures/AutoGraderExamples will still fail due to security: http://docs.travis-ci.com/user/build-configuration/
+- **Note** that pull requests from forks to AgileVentures/AutoGraderExamples are detected and try to use the anonymous connect.

-#### **Run:**
+### **Run:**
 - `cucumber` runs a feature per homework.
 - `cucumber features/git_immersion_testing.feature` runs a single feature.